course-files/DataAnalytics/1_simple_linear_regression.md

 Low variability is ideal because it means that you can better predict information about the population based on the sample data.
 High variability means that the values are less consistent, thus making it harder to make predictions.

-The format `dataset[rows, columns]` can be used to specify the exact rows and columns to be considered. `dataset[, columns]` implies all rows will be considered.
-Specifying `BostonHousing[, -4]` implies all the columns except column number 4.
+The syntax `dataset[rows, columns]` can be used to specify the exact rows and columns to be considered. `dataset[, columns]` implies all rows will be considered.
+For example, specifying `BostonHousing[, -4]` implies all the columns except column number 4.
 This can also be stated as `BostonHousing[, c(1,2,3,5,6,7,8,9,10,11,12,13,14)]`.
 This allows us to calculate the standard deviation of only columns that are numeric, thus leaving out the columns termed as “factors” (categorical) or those that have a string data type.

-**Variance:**
+### **Variance**

 ``` r